 Dartmouth College encourages interested students to participate in Dartmouth-sponsored study away programs.
-Details of the sponsored programs, such as FSP, LSA or Exchange programs, administered by the Off Campus Programs Office are available here.
-While students apply for Exchange programs through the Off-Campus Programs Office, students who are accepted then apply to have their courses approved for transfer by submitting the Transfer Credit Approval (Form 2) to the Registrar's Office in the manner described below for Transfer Terms.
+Details of the sponsored programs, such as FSP, LSA or Exchange programs, administered by the Frank J. Guarini Institute for International Education are available here.
+While students apply for Exchange programs through the Frank J. Guarini Institute for International Education, students who are accepted then apply to have their courses approved for transfer by submitting the Transfer Credit Approval (Form 2) to the Registrar's Office in the manner described below for Transfer Terms.

 While students are strongly encouraged to participate in a Dartmouth-sponsored program, occasionally some students take a leave term, and independently seek out an alternate program.
 These are not Dartmouth-sponsored programs led by Dartmouth faculty with courses that are a part of the Dartmouth curriculum.
 Therefore students who elect to pursue this option and wish to receive transfer credit are required to provide an academic rationale for such study that meets certain standards established by the Committee on Instruction.
 These are referred to as Transfer Terms.